PDP-11

-The PDP-11 is a series of 16-bit minicomputers sold by Digital Equipment Corporation (DEC) from 1970 into the late 1990s, one of a set of products in the Programmed Data Processor (PDP) series.
+The PDP-11 is a series of 16-bit minicomputers originally sold by Digital Equipment Corporation (DEC) from 1970 into the late 1990s, one of a set of products in the Programmed Data Processor (PDP) series.
 In total, around 600,000 PDP-11s of all models were sold, making it one of DEC's most successful product lines.
 The PDP-11 is considered by some experts to be the most popular minicomputer.

 The PDP-11 included a number of innovative features in its instruction set and additional general-purpose registers that made it easier to program than earlier models in the PDP series.
 Further, the innovative Unibus system allowed external devices to be more easily interfaced to the system using direct memory access, opening the system to a wide variety of peripherals.
 The PDP-11 replaced the PDP-8 in many real-time computing applications, although both product lines lived in parallel for more than 10 years.
 The ease of programming of the PDP-11 made it popular for general-purpose computing.

 The design of the PDP-11 inspired the design of late-1970s microprocessors including the Intel x86 and the Motorola 68000.
 The design features of PDP-11 operating systems, and other operating systems from Digital Equipment, influenced the design of operating systems such as CP/M and hence also MS-DOS.
 The first officially named version of Unix ran on the PDP-11/20 in 1970.
 It is commonly stated that the C programming language took advantage of several low-level PDP-11–dependent programming features, albeit not originally by design.

 An effort to expand the PDP-11 from 16- to 32-bit addressing led to the VAX-11 design, which took part of its name from the PDP-11.